dadish/Babel/Readme.md

 ## API
-Babel creates couple useful methods and a property on `$page` object for you.
+Babel creates couple useful methods and a properties for you.